First candidate drops out of Iran presidential election, due to take place Friday amid voter apathy

 Such withdrawals are common in the final hours of an Iranian presidential election, particularly in the last 24 hours before the vote is held when campaigns enter a mandatory quiet period without rallies.
 Voters go to the polls Friday.

 Ghazizadeh Hasehmi's decision leaves five other candidates still in the race.
-Analysts and experts broadly see the race at the moment as a three-way contest.
+Analysts broadly see the race at the moment as a three-way contest.

 Two hard-liners, former nuclear negotiator Saeed Jalili and parliamentary speaker Mohammad Bagher Qalibaf, are fighting over the same bloc, experts say.
 Then there's the sole reformist in the race, Masoud Pezeshkian, a cardiac surgeon who has associated himself with the former administration of the relatively moderate President Hassan Rouhani, who reached Iran's 2015 nuclear deal with world powers.